Mail titles return to profit in June after seeing 45% drop in ad revenue during lockdown - Press Gazette

 Timeline

-The lockdown has been particularly tough on free title Metro which has seen circulation fall to a quarter its normal level of 1.3m per day.
+The lockdown has been particularly tough on free title Metro which has seen circulation fall to a quarter of its normal level of 1.3m per day.

 DMGT said it remains “confident in the future growth opportunities at Mail Online, driven by increased engagement with the direct audience”.

 Mail Online reported average daily unique browsers to its website of 17.4m in the nine months to 30 June, up 37% year on year.
-The ‘direct’ audience was said to account for 79% of minutes spent on the site (this is defined as readers who come straight to the site, rather than those who find it via search or social media).
+The “direct” audience was said to account for 79% of minutes spent on the site (this is defined as readers who come straight to the site, rather than those who find it via search or social media).

 Overall DMGT has reported group revenue down 7% overall for the year at £934m and down 23% to £241m for the three months to the end of June.
 It made an operating loss of £2m in the period, versus £22m profit in the same period a year earlier.